Privacy Policy

 4. Data Protection Officer

-A data protection officer has not been appointed pursuant to Article 37 GDPR because the statutory requirements are not met.
-For data protection concerns, please contact the contact details given above.
+A data protection officer has currently not been appointed pursuant to Art.
+37 GDPR, as the legal requirements for this are not met.
+For data protection concerns, please contact the contact details listed above.

-The State Commissioner for Data Protection and the Right to Inspection of Files in Brandenburg
+The State Commissioner for Data Protection and for the Right of Access to Files Brandenburg

 Stahnsdorfer Damm 77